nguyenit67/nguyenit67/README.md

 ## 🤝 Collaboration

 I'm eager to connect and collaborate with other enthusiasts who share a passion for AI and technology.
 I firmly believe in the power of collaboration and am excited to both learn from others and contribute to meaningful projects.
-In 2023, I had the chance to contribute to a project that involved donating gifts and school supplies to children in foster care and emergency shelters.
+In 2023, I had the oppoturnity to contribute to a project that involved donating gifts and school supplies to children in foster care and emergency shelters.
 If you’re interested, feel free to check it out and collaborate with them at [donategifts](https://github.com/donategifts/donategifts).

 ## 🔥 My Profile Stats